haoran119/learning-notes/学习笔记之Finance/README.md

             * If the volatility of the stock increases, leading to an increase in the option's value, the vega PnL would capture this effect.
             * If the portfolio value also changes because of a dividend payment from the stock, this would be reflected in the carry PnL.
     * By summing up all these effects (and any others that are relevant), one would get the total PnL for the day.
 Any discrepancies between the calculated PnL and the actual PnL might go into the residual PnL, which would require further investigation.
+* spot
+    * In finance, "spot" typically refers to the spot price.
+Here’s a detailed explanation:
+        * `Spot Price`: `The current market price` at which an asset can be bought or sold for immediate delivery.
+This is in contrast to futures prices, which are set for delivery at a later date.
+        * `Spot Market`: A public financial market in which financial instruments or commodities are traded for immediate delivery.
+Transactions are settled "on the spot," hence the name.
+        * `Spot Rate`: Often used in the context of currency exchange, it refers to the current exchange rate at which a currency pair can be bought or sold for immediate delivery.
+* strike
+    * In finance, "strike" usually pertains to options trading.
+Here are the key points:
+        * `Strike Price`: `The fixed price` at which the holder of an option can buy (in the case of a call option) or sell (in the case of a put option) the underlying asset.
+It’s predetermined when the option contract is created.
+        * Options: Financial derivatives that give the holder the right, but not the obligation, to buy or sell an asset at a set price (the `strike price`) before or at a certain date.

 # END